 Here are some sources that can help you find a Latinx therapist:

 Chances are, there is someone in your life who can help you find a therapist who will be a good fit.
-Here are some ideas for finding a referral:
+Here are some ideas for finding a referral:4

-- Primary Care Practitioner/Doctor: Talking to your doctor about what you are feeling can be a good place to start.
-He can assess you and refer you to a mental health professional.
+- Primary Care Practitioner/Doctor: Talking to your doctor about your feelings can be a good place to start.
+They can assess you and refer you to a mental health professional.

 - Health Insurance Provider: If you have health insurance coverage that includes behavioral health services, search through their provider directory to find an in-network therapist in your area.
 (Note: Some health insurance companies may require a referral from your primary doctor)